nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 The methods are described [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-289).
 Since these statistics are estimated from the SFS we supply `realSFS` with the allele frequency likelihoods at all sites (.saf.idx file) as well as the
 ML estimate of the SFS (.sfs file) as the prior for the allele frequencies.
-The program can then calculate posterior probabilities for different allele frequencies across all sites and, ultimately, the posterior expectated SFS.
+The program can then calculate posterior probabilities for different allele frequencies across all sites and, ultimately, the posterior expected SFS.
 This SFS is then used to calculate diversity statistics.
 Here we are not using the folded SFS but if you were, you would supply the `-fold 1` argument at this stage.

 ```bash